Thailand Landmarks - 30 Famous Landmarks in Thailand to See

 As the park is so large, you may also decide to rent a car and drive around or join a tour group with transport provided.
 No matter how you explore the park, you will enjoy the beautiful jungle and hopefully spot lots of Asian animals.

-The places mentioned in this article are just a few of the many notable famous landmarks in Thailand.
+The places mentioned in this article are just a few of the many notable famous monuments in Thailand.

 However, they are some of the most popular.
 I recommend adding a selection of those mentioned to your list of places to visit while in Thailand.